bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of DeadOn RTC with header pins here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SolderedRTC.jpg)
 *DeadOn RTC with soldered headers.*

 Next you need to prepare the temperature and pressure sensors.
 Remove the DF13 connects from each sensor.
-Then strip away roughly 1cm of insulation on each of the wires.
-Tin the ends of the wires to prevent loose strands.
+Then strip away roughly 1cm of insulation on each of the wires and tin the ends to prevent loose strands.

 ![Picture of exposed wire here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/Pressure.jpg) *Trimmed pressure sensor wires.*

-Both the temperature and pressure sensors use I2C to communicate with the MKRZero.
-In the final product, similar wires can be soldered to the same pin.
+Both the temperature and pressure sensors use I2C to communicate with the MKRZero and share the same pinouts.
 Each device has a unique address, so the MKRZero is capable of differentiating between the two.
-After you have striped the wires, you can connect them together during the bench test phase.
-It is recommended that you intertwine the wires to make things less messy.
-Don't forget to tin the wire ends to prevent loose strands.
-If you aren't confident with your soldering ability yet, feel free to practice with some other wire.
+For the bench testing phase, it is okay to connect similar wires with a single alligator clip.

 Now is the time to set things up on the breadboard!
 Place the MKRZero, EC EZO, and DeadOn RTC on the breadboard.
 Don't forget to install the SD card and coin cell!